python-manage/manage/README.rst

     $ manage init
     creating manage.yml....

-With that you now have a file **manage.yml** file describing how **manage** command should discovery your app modules and custom commands
+With that you now have a file **manage.yml** file describing how **manage** command should discover your app modules and custom commands

 The Shell
 ---------